 The shimmering water surrounding Dingle is a sight to behold from the well-worn paths that meander along the cliffs.
 Although the little village of Dingle was crazily crowded while we were there, just a short drive in any direction was rewarded by exquisite peace, quiet and beauty.

 If the day starts out gray and cloudy, there are often breaks with blue sky peaking through.
 Everything looks even greener when the sun shines.

-If you ever get the chance to visit the Dingle peninsula, be sure to stop at the Louis Mulcahy pottery.
+If you ever get the chance to visit the Dingle Peninsula, be sure to stop at Louis Mulcahy Pottery.
 It seemed to pop up in the middle of nowhere as we toured the quiet, beautiful Dingle peninsula.
-It’s working pottery where you can watch the art being made and even take a hand at the potter’s wheel yourself.
+It’s a working pottery where you can watch the art being created and even take a hand at the potter’s wheel yourself.

 This charming little establishment also houses several lovely floors of pottery showrooms and a sunny café that serves fresh and delicious brunch and lunch offerings.
 Without a doubt, it’s some of the prettiest pottery Chris and I have ever seen!
 They offer very reasonable shipping to the US and we couldn’t resist picking up a few pieces.
 The shipping is not only reasonable, but it’s also super fast.
 The day after we returned home, our pottery was delivered!

 Charming, tiny villages dot the Dingle peninsula just as sheep and cows dot the beautiful hillsides.

 See the stripes of color on the sheep?
 What in the world??
 Many farmers in Ireland paint their sheep for identification.
 With thousands of sheep roaming on thousands of hillsides, it would be difficult to know who belongs to who.
 Hence the stripes.
 A customized painted sheep is easy to identify when it comes time to claim ownership.